artynet/pi-gen/README.md

 - Add _stage2.5_ to install additional software for SUSI
 - Image is compressed as ".xz" file, instead of "zip".
 It is better for decompressing on-the-fly when flashing SD card.

+### Additional build requirement for SUSIbian

+It is possible to build using QEMU on an arbitrary host system, but at least QEMU >= 3.1 is necessary due to improved ARM support.
+Debian/stretch does only provide QEMU 2, so Debian/buster or later is necessary.

+Otherwise it is possible to build directly on a RaspberryPi.

+See `build-susi.sh` for a sample build script including minimal configuration.

 ## Dependencies